AdobeDocs/workfront.en/help/enhanced-analytics/activity-by-team-overview.md

 ## Video walk-through

 View the following video to learn more about the Activity by team visualization.
-This video was recorded in `Workfront Classic`.
-However, the content also applies to `the new Workfront experience`.
+This video was recorded in Workfront Classic.
+However, the content also applies to the new Workfront experience.

 [ ![](assets/video-walk-through--350x197.png)](https://vimeo.com/368319785/c8ec75887b)